Warrant Lawyer in Tampa

-Many criminal cases involve warrants – either a search warrant or an arrest warrant.
+The criminal justice system thrives on paperwork.
+From filings and motions to orders and warrants, these documents tell court officials and defendants what to do and provide necessary information on each case.
+Many criminal cases involve warrants — either a search warrant or an arrest warrant.
+These documents have different functions, but they both apply to many types of criminal cases, which means it’s important to understand what they are and how they function.
 Here’s what people in the Tampa Bay area need to know about both kinds of warrants.

 Florida law enforcement officers can take a suspect into custody without an arrest warrant if that suspect commits a crime that an officer directly observes.
 Driving under the influence arrests, for instance, are warrantless arrests.